Angry professor problem solution

 Note

-If a student arrives exactly on time
+If a student arrives exactly on time , the student is considered to have entered before the class started.

-(ai=0), the student is considered to have entered before the class started.
+If a student arrives exactly on time , the student is considered to have entered before the class started.

 Sample Input